How to Negotiate with Insurance Companies

 Keep in mind that they may also ask what you’re looking for in the terms of a settlement before throwing a figure your way; this is their way of sniffing out weakness.

-Someone with little knowledge regarding car insurance settlements may ask for an amount below what the adjuster was prepared to offer.
+Drivers with little knowledge regarding car insurance settlements may ask for an amount below what the adjuster was prepared to offer.
 Through no fault of their own, they could end up with less than what they should be given.
 That’s why the negotiation process is so important.

 But never take the first offer.
-There’s no reason to accept the first offer you’re given, as the insurance companies are always willing to give you a bit more.
+There’s no reason to accept the first offer you’re given, as the insurer is always willing to give you a bit more.

-Don’t expect to receive three times your medical bills either, that’s an old rule that insurance companies will scoff at if you even mention it…or they’ll just say they’ve never heard of it.
+However, don’t expect to receive three times your medical bills either, that’s an old rule that insurance companies will scoff at if you even mention it. or they’ll just say they’ve never heard of it.

-One final note; the squeaky wheel gets the grease…it pays to make some noise if you feel you aren’t being offered a fair settlement.
+One final note; the squeaky wheel gets the grease; it pays to make some noise if you feel you aren’t being offered a fair settlement.
 Even if you don’t particularly enjoy any sort of negotiation process, it’ll be in your best financial interest to at least speak up.